 - 1. Inspect the gasket and splice collar to ensure they are secure and not damaged.
-Refer to Figure 40, Detail A. - 2.
+Refer to Figure 41, Detail A. - 2.
 Follow the instructions to attach rigging and lift the vestibule vertically.
-Remove the shipping pallet. - Apply a continuous bead of caulking to the vertical flange of the vestibule roof cap on the side that faces the unit (Figure 41). - 4.
+Remove the shipping pallet. - 3.
+Apply a continuous bead of caulking to the vertical flange of the vestibule roof cap on the side that faces the unit (Figure 41). - 4.
 With the unit in position, lift the vestibule onto the vestibule curb and align it as close as possible to its final position.
 Make sure not to damage the gasket on the side of the unit.
-Refer to Figure 40, Detail A. - 5.
+Refer to Figure 41, Detail A. - 5.
 Use the crane and rigging to relieve the weight of the vestibule, manually push and slide the vestibule next to the unit. - 6.
 Access the inside of the vestibule by opening the door or removing the outer panel. - 7.
 Use the supplied mounting screws to connect the vestibule to the unit, screwing through the flange of the vestibule and into the small binding holes of the splice collar.
-See Figure 42. - Once the vestibule is secured to the unit, remove the rigging and apply additional caulking to both corner seams.
-See Figure 43.
+See Figure 42. - 8.
+Use supplied angle bracket to connect the vestibule to the unit as shown in Figure 44. - 9.
+Once the vestibule is secured to the unit, remove the rigging and apply additional caulking to both corner seams.
+See Figure 45.

-Figure 43: Detail of Mounting Screws
+Figure 42: Detail of Mounting Screws